Canon M10 vs Leica S3

 Travel and landscape photographers will find it useful that the S3 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The S3 is a recent model that features in the current product line-up of Leica.
-In contrast, the M10 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M10 was succeeded by the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the M10 and S3 can be found, respectively, in the Canon M10 Manual (free pdf) or the online Leica S3 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M10 or the Leica S3 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.